odino/odino.github.com/source/_posts/2012-05-12-dos-and-donts-of-a-teamleader.markdown

 {% blockquote %}
   [Great] leaders let other leaders emerge
 {% endblockquote %}

+From August I will publish one post per day with a tip I learned so far, hope you'll enjoy it.

 ## 1. Find your buddy, grow with him